-Cumin is a spice that comes from a small herbaceous plant, which also belongs to the same family as parsley and fennel.
-It is the aromatic seeds of this plant that most of us recognise as cumin, either as whole seeds or ground, and it is a regular staple within Mexican, Indian and North African cuisine.
+Cumin is a spice that comes from a small herbaceous plant that belongs to the same family as parsley and fennel.
+The aromatic seeds of this plant are what most of us recognise as cumin, either as whole seeds or ground, and it's a staple ingredient in Mexican, Indian and North African cooking.

 Nutritional benefits of cumin

-Cumin contains some key nutrients such as iron and copper, which are needed for healthy red blood cells.
-Just one teaspoon of cumin seeds contains around 3mg of your daily iron intake, which is about 20% of daily iron intake for women and 34% for men.
+Cumin contains key nutrients such as iron and copper, which are needed for healthy red blood cells.
+Just one teaspoon of cumin seeds contains around 3mg of your daily iron intake (that's 20% of daily iron intake for women and 34% for men).

-Potassium, which is needed for controlling blood pressure and heart rate, can also be found in cumin along with zinc which plays an important role in immune function.
+Potassium, needed for controlling blood pressure and heart rate, can also be found in cumin along with zinc, which plays an important role in immune function.

-Cumin also contain calcium which is important for helping build strong bones and teeth and regulating muscle contractions, as well as magnesium which is the body’s natural relaxer and helps turn the food we eat into energy.
+Cumin also contains calcium, important for helping to build strong bones and teeth and regulating muscle contractions, as well as magnesium which aids the process of turning food into energy and is a natural relaxant.

 As well as adding flavour to food, cumin is associated with many health benefits including antimicrobial, antibacterial and antioxidant properties.
-It has been found to inhibit bacterial growth against some drug-resistant diseases, through its powerful antimicrobial effects, as well as having an anti-inflammatory effect on the body which can promote good health.
+It has been found to inhibit bacterial growth through its powerful antimicrobial effects, as well as having an anti-inflammatory effect on the body.

-Cumin seeds contain a number of active ingredients including one called thymol which is known to stimulate our salivary glands, enzymes and bile, all of which are involved in the digestion of food.
-They also have a carminative effect which means that they help to relieve gas in the stomach and intestines and therefore can be of benefit to our digestive system as part of a healthy diet.
+Cumin seeds contain a number of active compounds including one called thymol that is known to stimulate our salivary glands, enzymes and bile, all of which are involved in the digestion of food.
+Cumin also has a carminative effect, which means that they help to relieve gas in the stomach and intestines and therefore could be of benefit to our digestive system as part of a healthy diet.

 Can cumin help reduce stress and improve memory?

-There has also been some early research that shows that cumin may help support our bodies during times of stress and improve memory, but this would require a significant amount of the spice in order to get these benefits, around 100-300mg per kg of body weight a day which would equate to at least 50 teaspoons a day!
-More research is needed at this stage but there may be a future role for cumin supplementation.
+There has also been some early research that shows cumin may counteract stress and improve memory, but you would need to eat a lot of it in order to get these benefits – around 100-300mg per kg of your body weight a day, so at least 50 teaspoons.
+More research is needed at this stage, but there may be a future role for cumin supplementation.

-There is increasing evidence that cumin may be beneficial to those with diabetes as it helps to regulate blood sugar levels or insulin sensitivity, and may help improve immunity.
-However, more research needs to be done in this area and any cumin supplementation must be done under the supervision of a GP or doctor.
-Adding cumin to food is completely safe for diabetics though.
+There have been some studies into the impact of cumin on diabetes with mixed results.
+However, cumin may help reduce fasting blood sugar and improve immunity in those with diabetes.
+However, more research needs to be done in this area and any cumin supplementation must be done under the supervision of a GP or doctor, although using cumin in food should be safe for those with diabetes.

-As for cooking, cumin seeds are best toasted in a dry frying pan first to release their flavour and then they can always be ground, once cooled, if you need a powder for your recipe or used straight in your recipe.
+When cooking, cumin seeds are best toasted in a dry frying pan, first to release their flavour, then they can be used whole or ground, once cooled, if you need a powder for your recipe.
 Alternatively, you can just add cumin powder straight to a dish for flavour.

 Nicola Shubrook is a nutritional therapist and works with both private clients and the corporate sector.
 She is an accredited member of the British Association for Applied Nutrition and Nutritional Therapy (BANT) and the Complementary & Natural Healthcare Council (CNHC).
 Find out more at urbanwellness.co.uk.